rust-lang/book/nostarch/chapter09.md

 </figcaption>
 </figure>

-Let's look at the return type of the function first: `Result<String, io::Error>`.
+Let’s look at the return type of the function first: `Result<String, io::Error>`.
 This means that the function is returning a value of the type `Result<T, E>` where the generic parameter `T` has been filled in with the concrete type `String`, and the generic type `E` has been filled in with the